pepstock-org/Charba-Wiki/docs/charts/Line.md

 defaultOptions.setShowLine(false);
 ```

-The following are the attributes that you can set, on top of [common options](General) and [common elements](Configuration) for all charts:
+These are the options specific to line charts:

 | Name | Type | Default | Description
 | ---- | ---- | ------- | -----------